Lawliz/altv-vue-js/README.md

 Alt:V Vue is a kind of "framework" for creating views in Alt:V by using Vue (created with VueCLI)

+It also allow you to render multiple apps at the same time.

 ![](https://cdn.discordapp.com/attachments/288593185515503616/813178827508547594/unknown.png)

 ### How to use?